-Eight (8) hours work per day between the hours of 6:00 a.m. to 6:00 p.m. and five (5) days per week, Monday through Friday, shall be the normal working time of all employees covered by this Agreement.
+Eight (8) hours work per day between the hours of 6:00 a.m. to 6:00 p.m. and five (5) days per week, Monday through Friday, shall be the normal working time of all Employees covered by this Agreement.
 Starting and quitting times may be expanded by mutual consent of the normal crew.

-10.2 C. TWO SHIFT OPERATIONS On a two (2) daylight and consecutive shift operation, no shift penalty is involved for work performed in either of these two (2) shifts.
+10.2.C TWO SHIFT OPERATIONS On a two (2) daylight and consecutive shift operations, no shift penalty is involved for work performed in either of these two (2) shifts.
 Each shift must be scheduled for at least eight (8) hours except as provided for in the Reporting Pay/Minimum Pay requirements of this Agreement.

-10.2 D. THREE SHIFT OPERATIONS: On a three (3) shift operation, the first shift of eight (8) hours (exclusive of meal period) shall start between the hours of 6:00 a.m. and not later than 8:00 a.m., and eight (8) hours work shall constitute the first shift for which eight (8) hours will be paid.
+10.2.D THREE SHIFT OPERATIONS On a three (3) shift operation, the first shift of eight (8) hours (exclusive of meal period) shall start between the hours of 6:00 a.m. and not later than 8:00 a.m., and eight (8) hours work shall constitute the first shift for which eight (8) hours will be paid.
 The second shift shall consist of seven and one-half (7-1/2) hours (exclusive of meal period) for which eight (8) hours at the straight time rate shall be paid.
-The third shift shall be seven (7) hours (exclusive of meal period) for which eight (8) hours at the straight time rate shall be paid.
-The third shift shall be paid.
-Thirty-five (35) hours shall constitute a week's work on the third shift, and the third shift shall be considered as a part of the same day on which the first shift started.
+The third shift shall be seven (7) hours (exclusive of meal period) for which eight (8) hours shall constitute a week's work on the third shift, and the third shift shall be considered as a part of the same day on which the first shift started.

-10.2 E. For the purposes of this Article a full shift period shall be considered the regularly scheduled hours of work for each shift, and the second (2nd) and third (3rd) shifts shall be considered as a part of the working day on which the first (1st) shift started.
+10.2.E For the purposes of this Article a full shift period shall be considered the regularly scheduled hours of work for each shift, and the second (2nd) and third (3rd) shifts shall be considered as a part of the working day on which the first (1st) shift started.
 The regularly scheduled shift hours shall not be changed during the workweek without two (2) days prior notice and not more than once during the workweek.

-10.2 F. All shifts may be worked, providing such shift work is established by working five (5) or more consecutive workdays, however, such number of days may be changed by mutual agreement of the normal crew.
+10.2.F All shifts may be worked, providing such shift work is established by working five (5) or more consecutive workdays, however, such number of days may be changed by mutual agreement of the normal crew.

-10.2 G. A regular lunch period of not less than one-half (1/2) hour or more than one (1) hour shall be established within one (1) hour of mid-shift but in no event longer than five (5) hours from the beginning of the shift.
-If an employee is required to work more than five (5) hours from the beginning of the shift without a lunch period, he/she shall be paid a half-hour (1/2) at the applicable overtime rate and in addition given adequate time to eat his/her lunch.
-If the employee is not given adequate time to eat, they shall then receive an additional half-hour (1/2) at the applicable overtime rate.
+10.2.G A regular lunch period of not less than one-half (1/2) hour or more than one (1) hour shall be established within one (1) hour of mid-shift but in no event longer than five (5) hours from the beginning of the shift.
+If an Employee is required to work more than five (5) hours from the beginning of the shift without a lunch period, he/she shall be paid a half-hour (1/2) at the applicable overtime rate and in addition given adequate time to eat his/her lunch.
+If the Employee is not given adequate time to eat, they shall then receive an additional half-hour (1/2) at the applicable overtime rate.

 Employees who have been given sufficient time to eat during the regular shift may be allowed to work twelve (12) hours without a second lunch period penalty.
-If the employee works over twelve (12) hours, he shall be paid one-half (1/2) hour penalty at the applicable overtime rate.
-If the employee is not given sufficient time to eat his/her lunch during his/her regular shift, an additional one-half (1/2) hour penalty shall be paid if required to work longer than ten (10) hours.
+If the Employee works over twelve (12) hours, he shall be paid one-half (1/2) hour penalty at the applicable overtime rate.
+If the Employee is not given sufficient time to eat his/her lunch during his/her regular shift, an additional one-half (1/2) hour penalty shall be paid if required to work longer than ten (10) hours.

-10.2 H. An employee on overtime will be paid the applicable overtime rate in not less than one-quarter (1/4) hourly increments.
+10.2.H An Employee on overtime will be paid the applicable overtime rate in not less than one-quarter (1/4) hourly increments.